 The second NIST publication, SP 800-90B [23], describes the allowed constructions of the "entropy source" (see Fig. 5 above) while the third one [24] "addresses the construction of RBGs from the mechanisms in SP 800-90A and the entropy sources in SP 800-90B" [23, p.
 1].
-The idea here is that whitening (conditioning) the output of the physical source is splitted into two stages.
-The first stage, described in SP 800-90B, does only some "rough" conditioning and may not produce a distribution that is very close to the uniform.
-We hope only that the entropy is close to the length or at least is a significant fraction of the length.
-Then the second stage (that may involve deterministic random bits generators or not) is used for "fine-tuning".
+The idea here is that the whitening (conditioning) process is splitted into two stages.
+The first stage, described in SP 800-90B, does only some "rough" conditioning and may not produce a distribution that is very close to the uniform one.
+We hope only that the entropy of its output is close to the output length or at least is a significant fraction of the length.
+Then the second stage that may involve deterministic random bits generators or not is used for "fine-tuning".